Sarah is a specialist housing, property and local government barrister. She became chair of the Social Housing Law Association in January 2019.

 - Public Law, Equality & Human Rights

-Sarah enjoys all aspects of public law having completed a LLM (Public Law) at UCL obtaining Distinction in the Administrative Law and Judicial Review module.
+Sarah enjoys all aspects of public law having completed an LLM (Public Law) at UCL.
 She is a member of Administrative Law Bar Association (ALBA) and the Human Rights Lawyers Association (HRLA).
-As part of her housing practice, Sarah deals with public law, Equality Act and human rights issues on a regular basis.
+As part of her housing and local government practice, Sarah deals with public law, Equality Act and human rights issues on a regular basis.

 Sarah advises and represents in all areas of property law.
 She has appeared in the High Court in relation to property disputes.
 Sarah has experience of service charge disputes, leasehold enfranchisement, proceedings relating to breach of covenant or condition, rent repayment orders and has advised on matters under the Commonhold and Leasehold Reform Act 2002.